 When will it be legal?
 Not soon enough!
-But for one client of Gallagher Criminal Defense facing marijuana grow charges, the nightmare is finally over.… Read More »Gallagher Gets Large Marijuana Grow Charges Dismissed; Illegal Search
+But for one client of Gallagher Criminal Defense facing marijuana grow charges, the nightmare is finally over.
+Marijuana Attorney Thomas Gallagher moved the court to Suppress Evidence based upon an illegal search.
+And the result?
+Dismissal of all felony charges related to a “large indoor and outdoor… Read More »Gallagher Gets Large Marijuana Grow Charges Dismissed; Illegal Search

 July 18, 2019.
-Thomas C. Gallagher, a Minneapolis Criminal Attorney, presented a Continuing Legal Education class on DUI-marijuana cases and hemp defenses to marijuana charges.… Read More »Thomas Gallagher teaches DUI-marijuana & Hemp Defenses
+Thomas C. Gallagher, a Minneapolis Criminal Attorney, presented a Continuing Legal Education class on DUI-marijuana cases and hemp defenses to marijuana charges.
+And he presented his course to the Minnesota Association of Criminal Defense Lawyers (MACDL), co-sponsored by Minnesotans for Responsible Marijuana Regulation (MRMR) at CLE: Up in Smoke.
+The event took… Read More »Thomas Gallagher teaches DUI-marijuana & Hemp Defenses

 Today Thomas C. Gallagher was successful in getting a Gross Misdemeanor DWI Refusal case dismissed by the prosecutor a few days before the scheduled Contested Omnibus Hearing.
 Gallagher had filed a motion to dismiss due to the arresting police officers violation of the drivers right to due process and failure to vindicate her right to pre-test legal counsel.
 The officer interfered with her efforts to reach an attorney by phone, then answered her legal questions including giving her legal advice which included “you won’t get any jail time after you go to court if you refuse the chemical test.”